ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Days until I get unbanned from both Scratch and (maybe) HTS: 239

-Days until I become old enough to drive: 602
+Days until it becomes legal for Split72 to dominate me in bed: 602 (why i have to wait so long grr)

 Days until I turn 17: 967